 Christian Aid and Relief continues to work with the WELS Board for World Missions, our WELS Missionaries, our sister congregations of the Confessional Evangelical Lutheran Conference around the world, and the Board for Home Missions in funding humanitarian aid projects which reflect Christ’s love to people in need and build bridges to proclaim the gospel.
 Below is a list of humanitarian aid projects.
 Thanks to the WELS members who made these projects possible through their special gifts!

-Funds have been granted to Nigeria to help in the distribution of health care (medicines, medical equipment and supplies) for people in great need, especially for the unchurched in the local villages.
+Funds have been granted to Nigeria to help provide medical assistance for people in great need, especially for the unchurched in the local villages.
 These efforts help demonstrate the loving care of Lutheran Christians.
 Aid will provide support for church members to visit widows, assist orphans with school needs, help the blind, crippled and aged who lack physical support.
 The ability to offer care and provide humanitarian aid to Nigeria’s unchurched will serve as a bridge for Christ the King and All Saints Lutheran Churches of Nigeria to invite villagers to church to hear the gospel.

 We continue to support the efforts of medically trained volunteers who travel to Thailand to set up week long medical clinics in our village churches.
 As these clinics draw people from both local and neighboring villages, they provide the missionaries and other workers with a unique bridge for presenting the gospel and for creating good-will presence for our churches through such care and service.
 These efforts include VBS and ELS classes as well as follow up contacts after the classes conclude.
 Similar efforts in recent years have been blessed with the fruits of these labors including baptisms, church membership, and the support of village leaders.